 Linked sites will open in a new browser window, clearly indicating to users that they are leaving the TexasHealth.org Internet site.
 Texas Health Resources annually re-evaluates all external health related websites to which it links.

 Passive Tracking Mechanisms

 TexasHealth.org is firmly committed to protecting the privacy of website visitors.
-TexasHealth.org uses Web logs and temporary Internet cookies to gather aggregate, not individual data, about site visitors.
+TexasHealth.org uses Web logs and temporary Internet cookies to gather information about site visitors.
 We use remarketing tracking pixels and visitor browsing data to serve internet advertising to past site visitors and to reach similar audiences.